learn-co-curriculum/dsc-law-of-total-probability-lab/README.md

-# Partitioning and Law of Total Probabilities - Lab
+# Partitioning and Law of Total Probability - Lab

 ## Introduction
-In this lab, we shall look at the law of total probability.
-In probability theory, the law (or formula) of total probability is a fundamental rule relating **marginal probabilities** to conditional probabilities.
-It expresses the total probability of an outcome which can be realized via several distinct events, hence the name.
+In this lab, you'll practice your knowledge of the law of total probability.
+In probability theory, the law (or formula) of total probability is a fundamental rule relating **marginal probabilities** to **conditional probabilities**.

 ## Objectives

 You will be able to:
 * Understand and explain the concept of event space and partitioning
 * State the law of total probabilities based on a partitioned event space
-* Understand and able to perform partitioning based on known and unknown probabilities to solve a problem.
+* Understand and be able to perform partitioning based on known and unknown probabilities to solve a problem

 ## Exercise 1
-Suppose we have two hats: one has 4 red balls and 6 green balls, the other has 6 red and 4 green.
-We toss a fair coin, if heads, pick a random ball from the first hat, if tails from the second.
+Imagine you have two hats: one has 4 red balls and 6 green balls, the other has 6 red and 4 green.
+We toss a fair coin, if heads, you will pick a random ball from the first hat, if tails you will pick one from the second hat.

 What is the probability of getting a red ball?